anjerodev/commitollama/README.md

   }
   ```

+- **Custom Endpoint:**

+  *Default: `11434`*

-- Custom Endpoint: Ollama usually uses port 11434.
-It is the value that will be used if empty.
+  Specify the port to your running Ollama instance.
+Default value will be used if not specified.

+- **Custom Summary Prompt:**

-- Custom Summary Prompt: The prompt that will be used to generate the summary of all git diff.
+  The prompt that will be used to generate the summary of all git diffs.
+A default value will be used
+  if not specified.

+- **Custom Commit Prompt:**

-- Custom Commit Prompt: The prompt that will be used to generate the commit message.
+  The prompt that will be used to generate the commit message.
+A default value will be used
+  if not specified.

+- **Custom Summary Temperature:**

+  *Default: `0.8`*

-- Custom Summary Temperature: The temperature that will be used to generate the summary of all git diff.
+  The [temperature][8] that will be used to generate the summary of all git diffs.

+- **Custom Commit Temperature:**

+  *Default: `0.2`*

-- Custom Commit Temperature: The temperature that will be used to generate the commit message.
+  The [temperature][8] that will be used to generate the commit message.

 ## Known Issues

+Occasionally, the generated commit message will be quite lengthy.
+However, these longer commit messages
-Sometimes can generate quite long commits, but it give you an idea of what the commit should be and can be edited manually to achieve the correct length.
+can give you an idea of what the commit message should be and can still be edited manually to achieve
+the correct length.

 ## Release Notes